-At the school, a student learns the lesson of ‘sharing is caring’ that tries to inculcate feelings of compassion and love towards fellow beings.
+At the school, a student learns the lesson of ‘sharing is caring’ that aims at inculcating feelings of compassion and love towards fellow beings.
 As the child grows and reaches middle school, he or she starts feeling the brunt of peer pressure and resultant competition.
 Certain amount of pressure does so much good to the learning capabilities of a child while an excess of the same may destroy all the gains.
-In a competitive environment, needs and wants begin to take shape and individuality and personality start to assert itself.
+In a competitive surroundings, needs and wants begin to take shape and individuality and personality start to assert itself.
 Feelings of I, me and myself start growing inside the child.
 The child learns to take care of his or her interests and that’s where a little amount of selfishness begins to take birth.
 Even within the family the child observes his or her parents catering to their own interests rather than members in the larger family as well as others in the society.
 A school encourages its students to perform at various levels and stages, intra and inter school competitions in both curricular and extra curricular fields.
 A child learns that all successes like awards, certificates and prizes are personal as he or she puts in individual efforts to secure them.
 Consequently, the child starts basking in its glory that further fuels selfishness and conceited thoughts.
 This is where he or she becomes self-centric and soon learns that sharing is not the way forward.
 We might prefer to call it the end of innocence.